Varshini-Buggana/Calculator-Python-Application/README.md

-# Calculator-Python-Application

-# 🧮 Simple GUI Calculator using Python Tkinter
+# Simple GUI Calculator using Python Tkinter

 A basic calculator app built with Python's `tkinter` module.
 This project demonstrates the use of event handling, dynamic widget generation, and simple arithmetic logic using Python.